 For entry into this programme, a student must have passed Standard XII with minimum 50% in any stream of the Goa Board of Secondary and Higher Secondary Education or any other equivalent examination recognized by Goa University.

 This is a six-semester choice-based credit integrated degree programme spread over three years.
-Each student has to complete a total of 160 credits, of which 130 credits are from the core courses.
+For the award of a BBA(FS) Degree, a student is required to earn a minimum of 148 credits, comprising Core Courses, Ability Enhancement Compulsory Courses, Generic Elective Courses, Skill Enhancement Courses and Discipline Specifc Elective Courses.
 The Academic Year consists of two semesters: Odd Semester (Semester I, III & V) and Even Semester (Semester II, IV & VI).
 Each semester is of approximately 5 months duration.
 The Odd Semesters (Semesters I, III & V) begin in June and the Even Semesters (Semesters II, IV & VI) begin in November.

 During the course of the 3-year programme, students complete 2 summer internships – between Semesters II & III and between Semesters IV & V, based on which they write project reports and present seminars.
 This exposure to the world of work helps them relate their theoretical knowledge to the real world, and gives students the competitive edge needed when applying for jobs

 No. of Seats: 80 (2 Divisions of 40 each)

 - To be eligible for admission to BBA(FS) Programme a candidate shall be required to have passed the Standard XII Examination or its equivalent in any stream with 50% marks.